 In the article Hormonal vs. Copper IUD: What Drives Women’s Choices? we take a deep dive into both hormonal and copper IUD, their similarities, differences as well as some of the trends.
 We tackled misconceptions and clarified that – YES – IUD is a good option for both young girls and women who have never given birth.

 And to bring it all together, we sat down with our Chief Medical Officer, Dr. David Finci, who is a second-generation OBGYN in Geneva.
 Dr. Finci told us that out of frustration with century-old devices, he founded ASPIVIX.
-Read more about his quest for a women-centric approach to gynecology here.

 There is no shortage of meaningful innovation in gynecology and contraception yet we must recognize that there are still significant gaps.
 One gap for example, is the need to develop solutions that are women-oriented.
 Meaning that the entire process, procedure or experience takes into account the women’s well-being from the beginning until the end as much as possible.